Lakshman41/wrangler/README.md

   * A new capability that allows CDAP Administrators to **restrict the directives** that are accessible to their users.
 More information on configuring can be found [here](wrangler-docs/exclusion-and-aliasing.md)

+  * **Byte Size and Time Duration Parsing:** Wrangler core has been enhanced to understand common byte size and time duration units within directive arguments when using positional argument syntax.
+      *   **Byte Sizes:** Values like `"10KB"`, `"1.5MB"`, `"512b"`, `"2GiB"` can now be parsed directly by directives expecting a byte size argument positionally.
+The units (B, KB, MB, GB, TB, PB - case-insensitive) are automatically converted to a canonical byte value (long).
+Note: Uses 1024-based units (KiB, MiB, etc.).
+      *   **Time Durations:** Values like `"500ms"`, `"2.5s"`, `"100us"`, `"2h"`, `"3min"` can be parsed directly by directives expecting a time duration argument positionally.
+The units (ns, us, ms, s, min, h - case-insensitive) are automatically converted to a canonical nanosecond value (long).

 ## Demo Videos and Recipes